-The graphs below show median timelines from submission of initial clinical trials applications to different points in time.
+The graphs below show median timelines, for the last 18 months, from the submission of initial clinical trial applications to different points in time.

 Median time from submission of initial clinical trial applications to decision

 This graph takes into consideration the median number of days between the decision date, and the submission date for the trials for which the decision has been issued in that particular month.
 The time requested to issue a decision is related to the date when sponsors decide to submit Part II documents in case of partial initial application.